 EU-funded projects Flying Forward 2020, AiRMOUR and AURORA, have initiated a collaborative network of Urban Air Mobility (UAM) development programmes.
 This new coalition creates an end-to-end chain of Urban Air Mobility innovations and developments to improve the current urban airspace transport system in European cities.

-The Urban Air Mobility (UAM) industry in Europe has grown rapidly in recent years, owing to Research and Development (R&D) investments from organisations, academia, governments and the European Commission.
+EINDHOVEN, The Netherlands, 16 June 2021 – The Urban Air Mobility (UAM) industry in Europe has grown rapidly in recent years, owing to Research and Development (R&D) investments from organisations, academia, governments and the European Commission.
 The goal of these R&D activities is to provide cities with safe and efficient solutions, resulting in reduced carbon footprint.
 Using very-low altitude zero emission passenger or cargo-carrying drones enables cities to improve the quality of life of their citizens.

-Together Towards Sustainable and Safe UAM
+Together towards sustainable and safe UAM

 Currently, there is an urban airspace ecosystem consisting of various initiatives and EU-funded projects, working independently or in smaller networks on developing and incorporating these solutions to different sectors of city infrastructures and regulatory frameworks.
 However, for this ecosystem to become sustainable and have a long-term impact on European cities and their inhabitants, there is a need to establish a more comprehensive coalition.
-Combining efforts offers an opportunity to gain a broader perspective, resulting in an integral vision and better aligned outcomes.
+Combining efforts offers an opportunity to gain a broader perspective, resulting in an integral vision and better-aligned outcomes.

-The common purpose of this collaborative network – supported by UAM initiatives SESAR JU and UIC2 – is not only to establish an ecosystem of Urban Air Mobility solutions, but also to increase stakeholder and public knowledge and acceptance of these new developments and solutions.
+The common purpose of this collaborative network – supported by UAM initiatives SESAR JU and UIC2 – is not only to establish an ecosystem of Urban Air Mobility solutions but also to increase stakeholder and public knowledge and acceptance of these new developments and solutions.
 It also provides opportunities to exploit the synergy between each project and the associated demonstrator cities.

 Joining forces provides benefits to all parties of this ever-expanding coalition and facilitates the strengthening of these relationships.
 Joint activities of this network will include the following tasks: